elastic/e2e-testing/e2e/_suites/fleet/README.md

    OP_LOG_LEVEL=DEBUG go test -timeout 60m -v --godog.tags='@fleet_mode_agent'
    ```

-   The tests will take a few minutes to run, spinning up a few Docker containers representing the various products in this framework and performing the test steps outlined earlier.

-   As the tests are running they will output the results in your terminal console.
-This will be quite verbose and you can ignore most of it until the tests finish.
-Then inspect at the output of the last play that ran and failed.
-On the contrary, you could use a different log level for the `OP_LOG_LEVEL` variable, being it possible to use `DEBUG`, `INFO (default)`, `WARN`, `ERROR`, `FATAL` as log levels.

 ### Setup failures

 Sometimes the tests could fail to configure or start a product such as Metricbeat, Elasticsearch, etc. To determine why